nieksand/gokinesis/README.md

 =========
 A Golang client library for AWS Kinesis.

-Using the KCL MultiLangDaemon this supports everything needed to write Kinesis stream consumers.
+The KCL MultiLangDaemon this supports everything needed to write Kinesis stream consumers.
 It offers the same functionality as the official Python KCL:

     http://aws.amazon.com/blogs/aws/speak-to-kinesis-in-python/